sveltia/sveltia-cms/README.md

 ## Features

-We are working hard to create a **much better alternative to Netlify CMS** and Decap CMS.
+We are working hard to create a **much better alternative to Netlify CMS** and Decap CMS by improving everything.
 Here’s what makes Sveltia CMS different.
 Look how serious we are!

 ### Compatible with Netlify/Decap CMS